INQUIRE

 - Draft clear positions on preservation issues

-- Ensure that new construction complements historic neighbors
+- Advocate that new construction complements historic structures

-- Partner and develop relationships with the City, neighborhoods, developers and other preservationists in the region.
+- Partner and develop relationships with city officials, neighborhoods, developers and other preservationists in the region

-- Ask about joining our monthly meetings with in-depth discussions of advocacy activities and/or participating in a sub-committee with focus on individual areas of interest
+- Hold monthly meetings with in-depth discussions of advocacy activities

 - Writing, social media or other content creation to publicize our work